Be prepared. Know your risks

 Assess your needs

-• Make sure you can easily evacuate your home
+• Make sure you can leave your home quickly if needed

-• Have a plan in place for medical care in case you need to be away from your home from an extended period of time
+• Plan for medical care if you’re away from home for an extended time

 A yellow lab and a white and grey cat.